jobright-ai/2025-Legal-Internship/README.md

-This job repository is your go-to resource for discovering and sharing the latest internships opportunities in:  and Legal and Compliance
+This job repository is your go-to resource for discovering and sharing the latest internships opportunities in:  and Legal and Compliance.

 ✔️ While this repository includes a fraction of available intern positions, for a comprehensive list of intern jobs across various roles and more regions, we invite you to explore [jobright.ai](https://jobright.ai/?utm_source=1055&utm_campaign=git).
 We curate opportunities that best match your skills and experience from 400,000+ high-quality positions added daily.